Updated Guides: Air purifiers, oxygen concentrators, oximeters & more. See All Reviews & Guides →

 Key Features

-• Uses Honeywell A & R filters (easy to source)
+• Uses standard HEPA-R filters (easy to source)

 Pros